[Learn Korean I38] -ㄴ/는다면, -아/어야겠다, -나 보다

 You can attach 다면 to the stem to make 따뜻하다면 “if (the day) is warm.”

-This sentence communicates, “if it is warm in winter,” which is unlikely to happen.
+This sentence communicates, “If it is warm in winter,” which is unlikely to happen.

 That’s why it is appropriate to use 다면.

-How about the next sentence?
+How about the following sentence?

 제가 부자라면 부모님을 위해서 집을 사 줄 거예요.